BardicDefense/purple-hack/README.md

 ## Note a Motivation or Motto

-_Why is your character risking their life for adventure?
+Why is your character risking their life for adventure?
 This can be one word, or a short sentence.
-Examples:_
+Examples:

 - Rejected from his clan, Gorend is on a mission to prove himself.

 - Percival always has to be the hero.

-- Cedric can't resist a good story.
+- Cedric can’t resist a good story.

 - Spread the faith

 - Earn glory

 - Amass wealth

 - Take revenge

 - Master a skill

 - Obey duty

 - Discover truth

 - Do good

 - Help others
-- Instill chaos

----

 # Armour, Weapons, and Equipment